CodeBlack00/ViewMe/README.md

 Static Introduction Page

-This webpage showcases my general knowledge of coding with HTML, CSS and JavaScript.
+This webpage showcases my general knowledge of coding with HTML and CSS.